 A junior tenant told us that before the tenancy decision “you're likely to be doing first drafts of opinions, writing research notes and skeleton arguments, and drafting particulars of claim and defences.”
 On the big behemoth cases headed up by a silk (or two) pupils are more likely to be set “discrete research tasks into certain issues.”
 After the tenancy decision, we're told, “you take on more of the role of a junior tenant and can start going to court on smaller claims.”
 Some had marked the beginning of the transition by acting as de-facto junior for their supervisor on freezing injunctions.
 Others had "been to court three or four times for possession hearings” or become heavily involved with pro bono in the winding up court.
 “Pro bono is great because suddenly you get to do ten cases in one morning, after having only ever done three in your entire life.”

 All work from day one counts towards the tenancy decision.
 “While there's no official grace period, they assess you against the standard of where you ought to be at any given time,” an interviewee said.
 Pupils get feedback after each piece of work, “a wrap-up session at the end of each rotation, and your supervisors write written reports on what you've done [which form the basis of the tenancy decision].”
 Pupils also do three advocacy exercises, usually in front of head of pupillage Martin Hutchings QC.
 “It's usually something like a summary judgment or relief from sanctions.
 Martin takes quite an interventionist approach and you have to think on your feet a lot.”
-In 2017 the set took on one of its two pupils as a tenant (and hired a third-sixer), having taken on both pupils in 2016 and 2015.
+In 2018 the set took on both its pupils as tenants.

 Your money or your lunch!